Julien J. LeBourgeois: Vietnam War

 In September 1965, LeBourgeois took command of the guided-missile frigate (later reclassified as a guided-missile cruiser) USS Halsey (DLG-23) (later CG-23).
 Under his command, Halsey deployed off Vietnam in 1966 during the Vietnam War.
 During her deployment, LeBourgeois also served as Commander, Southern Anti-Air/Search and Rescue Element in the Gulf of Tonkin, where forces under his command rescued 17 airmen shot down over North Vietnam.
-In one such rescue, LeBourgeois was instrumental in the saving of Colonel Victor Vizcarra, by ordering his ship to flank speed (approximately 42 knots) to reduce the distance between the USS Halsey and the rescue helicopter that was dangerously low on fuel.
+In one such rescue, LeBourgeois was instrumental in the saving of Colonel Victor Vizcarra, by ordering his ship to flank speed (approximately 42 knots) to reduce the distance between USS Halsey and the rescue helicopter that was dangerously low on fuel.
 He received the Bronze Star Medal with Combat Distinguishing Device.
 For the same period, Halsey was awarded the Navy Unit Commendation.
-Halsey also was awarded the Battle Efficiency Award, among other awards, for her performance under LeBourgeois' command during 1966.
+Halsey also was awarded the Battle Efficiency Award for its performance under LeBourgeois' command during 1966.

 1967–1977

 In July 1967, LeBourgeois left Halsey for an assignment in the Systems Analysis Division in the Office of the Chief of Naval Operations.
 In April 1968 he became executive assistant and senior aide to the Chief of Naval Operations.
-He received a second award of the Legion of Merit for his service in this tour.
+He received a second award of the Legion of Merit for his service in this post.

 In January 1970, LeBourgeois, newly promoted to rear admiral, became Deputy Assistant Chief of Staff (Plans and Policy) on the North Atlantic Treaty Organization (NATO) staff of the Supreme Allied Commander Europe (SACEUR) in Casteau, Belgium.
-He received the Distinguished Service Medal for this tour.

-In May 1972, LeBourgeois was promoted to vice admiral and began an assignment as chief of staff to the NATO Supreme Allied Commander Atlantic (SACLANT) in Norfolk, Virginia.
+He received the Navy Distinguished Service Medal for his performance in this role.
+In May 1972, LeBourgeois was promoted to vice admiral and began an assignment as chief of staff to the NATO Supreme Allied Commander Atlanticin Norfolk, Virginia.